callumflack/bellflower/README.md

 I've used Rem as my scale unit site-wide (type & structure) but with a great dependency on adapting measures according to media queries, it has become clear that   scaling typography and interface linearly doesn't work, nor is it even a good shortcut.
 I won't be using Rem in this way again.

-Built using [Harp](http://harpjs.com), Jade, with stylesheet philosophy borrowed from the exemplar [SuitCSS](https://github.com/suitcss/suit).
+Built using [Harp](http://harpjs.com), Jade, and with stylesheet philosophy borrowed from the exemplar [SuitCSS](https://github.com/suitcss/suit).